|Credit: ULKASTUDIO | Shutterstock|

 In ancient times, asparagus was renowned as an aphrodisiac.
 Regardless of its powers to put you in the mood, this succulent, savory vegetable contains a stimulating blend of nutrients, making this member of the lily family a fantastic food for your health.

-Asparagus is extremely low in calories at about 20 per serving, has no fat, and is low in sodium.
+Asparagus is extremely low in calories at about 20 per serving (five spears), has no fat, and is low in sodium.
 It can be eaten raw or cooked.
 It may come as a surprise to some to know that there are three varieties of asparagus: American and British, which is green; French, which is purple; and Spanish and Dutch, which is white.

 Here are the nutrition facts for asparagus, according to the U.S. Food and Drug Administration, which regulates food labeling through the National Labeling and Education Act: